 The truth is, it’s nothing more than Amy’s strength, passion for collaboration and positive intentions.
 Through her desire to improve the world of beauty from the inside out, Amy has started a holistic beauty revolution here in New York City.

-Amy is motivated by the thought of shattering ugly stereotypes and misconceptions about the nail industry, especially those about nail artists, many of whom are immigrants who are not usually set up for success.
+Amy is motivated by the thought of shattering ugly stereotypes and misconceptions about the nail industry, especially those about nail artists, many of whom are not usually set up for success at work.
 “Nail artists don’t typically get the same respect a hair stylist would in the beauty world,” says Amy.
 “Nail artists are given poor working conditions and low pay.
 In turn, customer service isn’t always a priority.
 It’s a vicious circle.”

 Amy’s fourteen nail artists are carefully trained in nail art and nail care.
 The artists and their background are celebrated on Sundays Studio social media pages.
-Their development, image and confidence is a priority for Amy.
+Their development, image and confidence are all a priority for Amy.

 We think that we can all learn a lot from Amy, too.
 Stereotypes are meant to be broken.
 Don’t compete with the community; collaborate.
-And, never forget that, “beauty is not the source of confidence, it’s the result.”
+Quality comes first.
+And cutting corners?
+Never.
+And most of all, never forget that, “Beauty is not the source of confidence, it’s the result.”